-- (1) Where a proposed development is inconsistent with Table 3.3 Desired character of centres, the consent authority may require the applicant to prepare an economic impact assessment to demonstrate that the proposed development is consistent with: - the function of that centre as described in Table 3.3 Desired character of centres; - (b) the objectives of this Section; and - (c) wider planning strategies.
+- (1) Where a proposed retail development is inconsistent with the appropriate retail uses described in Table 3.3 Desired character of centres, the consent authority may require the applicant to prepare an economic impact assessment to demonstrate that the proposed development is consistent with: - the function of that centre as described in Table 3.3 Desired character of centres; - (b) the objectives of this Section; and - (c) wider planning strategies. - (2) Where a new neighbourhood centre is proposed the consent authority may require the applicant to prepare an economic impact assessment to demonstrate that the proposed development is consistent with: - (a) the function and appropriate retail uses of a neighbourhood centre as described in Table 3.3 Desired character of centres; - (b) the objectives of this section; and - (c) wider planning strategies. - (3) An economic impact assessment is to contain the information outlined in the City of Sydney's Practice.